 Finally, keep in mind that TRT does not cure low testosterone.
 If you stop taking it, your testosterone level will drop again.

-Androgens: Clinical Research and Therapeutics (2021).
-Updated Review of Testosterone Replacement Therapy in the Setting of Prostate Cancer
+- Androgens.
+Updated Review of Testosterone Replacement Therapy in the Setting of Prostate Cancer.

-Fertility and Sterility (2017).
-Age and Duration of Testosterone Therapy Predict Time to Return of Sperm Count after hCG Therapy
+- NIH.
+Age and Duration of Testosterone Therapy Predict Time to Return of Sperm Count after hCG Therapy.

-Harvard Medical School (2019).
-Testosterone — What It Does And Doesn't Do
+- Harvard Health Publishing.
+Testosterone — What It Does And Doesn't Do.

-US Food and Drug Administration (2018).
-FDA Drug Safety Communication: FDA cautions about using testosterone products for low testosterone due to aging; requires labeling change to inform of possible increased risk of heart attack and stroke with use
+- FDA.
+FDA Drug Safety Communication: FDA cautions about using testosterone products for low testosterone due to aging; requires labeling change to inform of possible increased risk of heart attack and stroke with use.